-Prescribed fire is one of the most effective tools we have in preventing the outbreak and spread of wildfires.
-But because prescribed fire is fire, fire management experts are extremely careful in planning and executing a prescribed fire.
+Prescribed fire is one of the most effective tools we have in preventing wildfires and managing the intensity and spread of wildfires.
+However, a prescribed fire is still fire, thus fire-management experts are extremely careful in planning and executing one.
+These specialists know what the optimal conditions and timing are to conduct prescribed fires based on years of training and experience.
+The weather conditions, topography, fuel types and equipment all determine how a prescribed fire is conducted.